More 'Heysen' references than you can shake a gum branch at.

 Heysen Trail Map Sheet 8

-Besides the breathtaking, high altitude views throughout the first half of the day, my highlight was picking the brains of some fellow hikers who were nearing the end of their journey on the trail.
-A majority of the group were only two days away from completing the entire trek; the relief of their faces was palpable as they marched into camp with their poles held high.
+Aside from the myriad of breathtaking high-altitude views, my highlight for the day involved picking the brains of several hikers who were nearing the end of their Heysen Trail journey.
+An ‘end-to-end’ group, run by the Friends of the Heysen Trail, had just arrived at my shady lunch spot puffing and panting, but, overwhelmingly, in a celebratory mood.
+They were just two days from completing the entire 1,200-kilometre trek.
+The relief was palpable as they marched into camp with their hiking poles held toward the sky.

-I had the opportunity to have a chat to these hearty hikers over lunch and pick their brains on the trail and exactly how I was going to get through the next two months.
-‘Just enjoy the experience’ was the main advice, ‘you’ll never get a chance to do it again’.
+I gathered as much insider information as possible, trying to figure out how I would get through the next two months.
+‘Just enjoy the experience’ was the main advice, ‘you’ll probably never get a chance to walk it again’.
+Amen to that!

 All the details.